Troubleshooting

 _files/folder using the expected filename format ({name}-{8-char-hash}.{ext}).

-Section titled “Push sync issues”Push shows 0 changes
+Section titled “Sending edits to Notion”Sending shows 0 changes

 - Files outside sync folder?
 Only files inside your configured sync folder are scanned.

-- No changes since last push?
-N2O uses content hashes — if the file content hasn’t changed since the last successful push, it’s skipped.
+- No changes since the last send?
+N2O uses content hashes - if the file content hasn’t changed since it last went up successfully, it’s skipped.

 - Enable debug mode and check the developer console to see exactly what the change detector finds.

-”No Notion ID” — can’t push a file
+”No Notion ID” - can’t send a note

-Section titled “”No Notion ID” — can’t push a file”Files without a notion_id in frontmatter aren’t linked to Notion.
+Section titled “”No Notion ID” - can’t send a note”Notes without a notion_id in frontmatter aren’t linked to Notion.
 Options:

-- Run pull sync first — if the page exists in Notion, it will get a
+- Run Sync first - if the page exists in Notion, the note will get a

-notion_id. - Use “N2O: Create current file in Notion” from the command palette to create it in Notion and get an ID.
+notion_id. - Use “N2O: Create this note in Notion” from the command palette to create it in Notion and get an ID.

 ”Push aborted - sync state appears empty”

-Section titled “”Push aborted — sync state appears empty””This safety guard fires after a database reset.
-Run Sync with Notion (merge) first to re-establish sync state, then push again.
+Section titled “”Push aborted - sync state appears empty””This safety guard fires after a database reset.
+Run N2O: Sync with Notion first to re-establish sync state, then send your edits again.

 Enhanced Metadata issues